Billy Menezes has got a trick up his sleeve

 BM: Yeah definitely!
 It’s a huge part of my identity and I don’t think I’ll ever lose it.
 I’m proud of it.

-You can watch Playground Magic here
+You can watch Playground Magic here.
+Photos by Tom Schimmbeck

 WriterAmber Rawlings